How to plan a trip to Costa Rica

 I would have preferred to stay in Costa Rica for a few months, but unfortunately, I didn't have that time.
 In addition, experience shows that no matter how much time you plan, it is almost always too short.

 You'll definitely want to spend three or four weeks in Costa Rica, if possible.
 Shorter than that is also doable, but then you will have to cross off places from your to-do list.
-Fortunately, travelling around Costa Rica is easy.
+Fortunately, traveling around Costa Rica is easy.
 Pricey, but efficient.

 By the way, the best way to travel around Costa Rica is a rental car

-I ended up travelling in Costa Rica for about four weeks and was able to see most of the things I wanted to see.
+I ended up traveling in Costa Rica for about four weeks and was able to see most of the things I wanted to see.
 It allowed me to enjoy a balanced itinerary without feeling rushed.

 My tip: Give yourself enough time to truly experience the destination.
 A well-paced trip is more enjoyable.